Q.1. Describe how the poverty line is estimated in India.

-Ans: (i) There is difference among the proportion of poor people in States.
+- There is a difference in the proportion of poor people in the States.

-(ii) Estimates show that average India HCR was 21.9% in 2011-12 but States like Bihar and Orissa are the two poorest states with poverty ratios of 33.7 and 37.6% respectively.
+- Estimates show that the average India HCR was 21.9% in 2011-12 but States like Bihar and Orissa are the two poorest states with poverty ratios of 33.7 and 37.6% respectively.

-(ii) There are disparities in poverty among the regions around the World.
-Number of the poor in China has come down from 85% in 1981 to 6% in 2011.
+- There are disparities in poverty among the regions around the World.
+The number of the poor in China has come down from 85% in 1981 to 6% in 2011.

-Ques 8: Describe current government strategy of poverty alleviation.
+Q.8.
+Describe the current government strategy of poverty alleviation.

 Some of the targeted anti-poverty programmes undertaken by the government are: